mcandre/lftp-pocket-reference/introduction.md

 Why LFTP?

 LFTP is an especially fast FTP client, one of the few that offer *segmenting* for downloading files in several parallel streams as once.
-LFTP offers a command line interface, making it harder to use than graphical FTP clients, but easier to automate.
+LFTP offers a command line interface, making it more difficult to learn than graphical FTP clients, but on the other hand, easier to automate.
+If you want the fastest FTP client in the west, or want to chain together FTP with other software, LFTP is a solid choice.